DeclanMolony/Data301_Final_Project/README.md

 ### Conclusion about these models

-The interpretation of the coefficient of these 2 models contradict each other.
+The interpretation of the coefficient of these two models contradict each other.
 In the first model we are predicting inflow, and in the second we are predicting outflow.
-However, the signs on all the coefficients are exactly the same for both models, meaning the interpretations of the two models directly contradict each other.
+However, the signs on all the coefficients are the same for both models, meaning the interpretations of the two models directly contradict each other.
 For example, if the median tax rate increases by 100%, then the inflow model predicts that the state will LOSE over 3 million people, but in the exact same scenario, the outflow model predicts the state will GAIN nearly 5 million people.
 This shows a serious weakness in our model.
 If we were to try and improve it, we would look for more confounding variables that explain some of the movement between states; examples being weather, housing prices, and employment rates.
 Adding confounding variables would allow our model to further isolate what the main causes of state-by-state migration.

 ## **Conclusion**